mbadry1/DeepLearning.ai-Summary/Readme.md

 ## Acknowledgements

-Thanks for [wangzhenhui1992](https://github.com/wangzhenhui1992) and [VladKha](https://github.com/VladKha) for helping me revising and  fixing all mistakes in the notes
+Thanks for [wangzhenhui1992](https://github.com/wangzhenhui1992), [jarpit96](https://github.com/jarpit96), and [VladKha](https://github.com/VladKha) for helping me revising and  fixing mistakes in the notes

 <br/>